skeeto/skeeto.github.com/_posts/2014-09-02-C11-Lock-free-Stack.markdown

 The declared maximum size should actually be the desired maximum size plus the number of threads accessing the stack.
-This is because a thread might remove a node from the stack and before the node can freed it for reuse, another thread attempts a push.
+This is because a thread might remove a node from the stack and before the node can freed for reuse, another thread attempts a push.
 This other thread might not find any free nodes, causing it to give up without the stack actually being "full."